yoavweinshall/group-project/README.md

 # AI Agent Algorithm Explanation
-The base AI algorithm I rely on in this project is alpha-beta pruning, While the goal is to improve the running time of it to support bigger depths of search.
+The base AI algorithm I rely on in this project is alpha-beta pruning.
+But I added some changes to the algorithm to improve performances:
-To do so:
-  - I added IDS that yields The best move we found in every layer (to handle time limits per play)
+  - To handel time limits, I added IDS that yields The best move we found in every layer (to handle time limits per play)
-  - The board to explore are sorted based on board evaluation With those 2 additions I hope to cut branches much faster and save running time.
+  - As deeper I can go the better the decision the agent is going to make.
+To go deeper, we need to work faster (time limit).
+One way is to make the pruning happen faster.
+Therefore, the boards to explore are sorted based on board evaluation so we estimate which move will be the best in advance (asked Gemini: "How can I make the pruning happen faster?")
+    - In addition, Since in chess You can get to the same board by different series of actions when we can remember boards that we got and write what is the best move that we calculated when we visited this board last time which is very likely to be still the best move therefore we'll put the best move we calculated in the past in the top of the order.
+This technic called Transposition Table. (asked Gemini: "Is There any way to use boards I already visited in my advantaged to save time")

-In addition, I tried to avoid as much as I can from Board.copy() since it's a bottleneck.
+In addition, I tried to avoid as much as I can from Board.clone() since it's a bottleneck.
 To do so:
 - Wrote the heuristic function to minimize the calls to legal_moves since this function uses a lot of deep copies
 - Added a context manager for branching so when I go deep I do the moves on the actual board game and when I return, I undo the move.